 Use of rel=next and rel=prev

-Write compelling and relevant in-depth content.
+Compelling, relevant, and in-depth content.

-Meaning of Google’s In-depth algorithm
+Meaning of Google’s “in-depth articles”

 Your content should include:

-Accurate and descriptive page titles.
+Accurate and descriptive page titles

-Strategically placed LSI and Secondary keywords
+Strategically placed LSI and secondary keywords

 So how can one meet